si-you/bazel-golang-hello-world/README.md

 # bazel-golang-hello-world

-A minimal example shows how to use bazel with golang.
+A minimal example shows how to use bazel for golang and docker.
 Try

 ```